-This article explores 6 of the most common remote patient monitoring devices available in healthcare today.
+This article will examine six of the most prevalent remote patient monitoring devices used in healthcare today, highlighting their features and applications.

 Cellular-Connected Remote Patient Monitoring Devices

 Tenovi remote patient monitoring devices use Bluetooth to connect to the Tenovi Cellular Gateway.
-A key benefit of using a cellular gateway for remote patient monitoring is versatility.
+A key benefit of using a cellular gateway is versatility.
 A gateway allows Bluetooth medical devices to connect and transmit health data through cellular networks.

-Tenovi also partners with device manufacturers like Omron, Transtek, and Trividia Health to offer a variety of Bluetooth and cellular devices like blood pressure monitors, blood glucose meters, and weight scales.
+Tenovi also partners with device manufacturers like A&D Medical, Omron, Transtek, and Trividia Health to offer a variety of Bluetooth and cellular devices like blood pressure monitors, blood glucose meters, and weight scales.
 The gateway technology enables seamless integration of many devices for remote data collection and transmission.
-Ultimately, this gives qualified healthcare providers flexibility in meeting their clients’ diverse needs.
+Ultimately, this gives RPM software and service companies flexibility in meeting their clients’ diverse needs.

 6 Common Remote Patient Monitoring Devices in Healthcare

 Once a measurement is taken, remote patient monitoring devices automatically transmit patient readings to RPM portals for care providers to access in real-time.
-Each remote patient monitoring device measures a different vital sign.
+Each RPM device measures a different vital sign.
 Depending on the patient’s condition, some devices are more ideal than others.

 For example, someone who is pre-hypertensive will benefit from using a blood pressure monitor, while someone with diabetes will benefit from using a blood glucose meter.
 It is important to note that the sophistication and availability of these devices vary based on the remote monitoring service provider.